pleasenophp/pleasenophp.github.io/posts/using-real-javascript-with-unity.md

 - Handling **exceptions**
 - Setting up **Webpack** and **Babel** to have ES6 support in a fully-functional npm-based project
 - **Saving and loading** the game: a simple way to manage state of your **JavaScript** logic.
-- Make setTimeout and promises work.
-Integrating with the Unity coroutines.
 - Setting up unit tests for the game logic in **JavaScript**

 ## Prerequisites